All Episodes

 Vladimir Putin responded positively to this initiative and immediately gave the Russian military the appropriate command.

-This is why here's why it's important, Sean.
+This is why, here's why it's important, Sean.

-Uh the Russians have been pounding Ukrainian infrastructure for three years to the point where 50% of it is destroyed, and that is the assessment of the United Nations.
+The Russians have been pounding Ukrainian infrastructure for three years to the point where 50% of it is destroyed.

 Why is that?

-But during the conversation, Trump put forward a proposal for mutual refusal of the parties uh to the conflict to strike energy infrastructure facilities for 30 days.
+But during the conversation, Trump put forward a proposal for mutual refusal of the parties to the conflict to strike energy infrastructure facilities for 30 days.

 Vladimir Putin responded positively to that initiative and immediately gave the Russian military the appropriate command.

-He also reacted constructively to the idea that Trump of of him implementing a well-known initiative regarding the safety of navigation in the Black Sea, and it was agreed to start negotiations for additional study on specific details, and they talked about a prisoner exchange as well.
+He also reacted constructively to the idea that Trump of him implementing a well-known initiative regarding the safety of navigation in the Black Sea.

 Yes, absolutely.

-The prisoner exchange was also uh big.
+The prisoner exchange was also big.

-In a 23 seriously wounded Ukrainian servicemen are being treated in Russian medical institutions and will be transferred as a gesture of goodwill.
+23 seriously wounded Ukrainian servicemen are being treated in Russian medical institutions and will be transferred as a gesture of goodwill.

-So Putin is playing ball with President Trump, which in my assessment is the only US president who could be fierce and with whom Putin will agree to deal on a transactional basis.
+So Putin is playing ball with President Trump, which, in my assessment, is the only U.S. president whom Putin fears.

-It's because President Trump, unlike former President Joe Biden and Tomel Harris, who were continuously exasperated by uh Putin's recount interest.
+It's because President Trump, unlike former President Joe Biden and Kamala Harris, who were continuously exasperated by Putin's recalcitrance, they called him a killer, they called them this and that, basically showing their frustration.

 President Trump is methodically trying to accomplish his goal, and he is making progress because he knows how to deal with Putin.

-He has seemed to have found the key on how to conduct transactional business with the former KGB officer that nobody so far has uh found the key to working with.
+He has seemed to have found the key on how to conduct transactional business with the former KGB officer that nobody so far has found the key to working with.

-The one thing that might be a sticking point for if I was on the Ukrainian side of this and I'm on the side of this has got to end, how many more people need to die, and how much more destruction do we need because there's not going to be a Ukraine left if this continues, you know, if for an extended period of time, in my humble opinion.
+One thing that might be a sticking point, if I was on the Ukrainian side of this and I'm on the side of this has got to end, how many more people need to die and how much more destruction do we need?

 Exactly.

-Uh no more mobilization, no training of Ukrainian soldiers, and no more foreign military aid.
+No more mobilization, no training of Ukrainian soldiers, and no more foreign military aid.

-They are right now at 1,350,000 troops uh compared to let's say uh the US military, which includes also the uh National Guard, is about one million, right?
+Actually, even above the maximum allowable by the Russian Constitution, they are right now at 1,350,000 troops compared to, let's say, the U.S. military, which includes also the National Guard, is about 1 million, right?

-And that is something just think about.
+And that is something to think about.

 Well, I think it's a lot to think about.

-Uh I I assume now that that has been completed.
+I assume now that that has been completed.

 I've never seen an official verification of that, but I believe that there's been an agreement on that part.